 |ENGL 122||International Writing & Rhetoric II|

 |ENGL 112H||Writing & Rhetoric II—Honors|

-Two submissions (one from each category) will be selected to receive the Editors’ Choice Award, and their authors will each receive $100.
-In addition, the works of the Editor’s Choice Award winner as well as a limited number of Excellence Award winners will be included on PWR Showcase current Volume web page as well as the Fountainhead Press page linked to the Key Concepts in the Writing and Rhetoric text.
-Decisions will be announced over the summer of 2018, once all of the submissions from the 2017-18 school year have been considered.
+The submission finishing in first place will receive the Editors’ Choice Award, and its author will each receive $100.
+In addition, the works of the Editor’s Choice Award winner as well as a limited number of Excellence Award winners will be included on PWR Showcase current Volume web page as well as the Fountainhead Press page linked to the Key Concepts in Writing and Rhetoric text.
+Decisions will be announced over the summer of 2019, once all of the submissions from the 2018-19 school year have been considered.

 This anthology showcases some of the writing that students at Columbia are creating as part of their writing coursework.
 It provides a platform for Columbia College’s writing students to communicate to an audience beyond their teachers and classmates.